PrakasRavichandran/dairy-blog/README.md

-# PrakasHUB Blog
+# Prakash Daries Blog

-Welcome to PrakasHUB Blog!
-This repository contains the source code for the PrakasHUB blog, where we share insightful articles and resources related to various topics.
+Welcome to Prakash Daries Blog!
+This repository contains the source code for the Prakash Daries blog, where we share insightful articles and resources related to various topics.

 ## Technologies Used